The pension calculation uses the following information: - The employee's pensionable earnings

 - Employer contribution: 3% of £280 = £8.40

-Only the Use Qualifying Earnings for pensionable pay checkbox is selected > This method applies the lower and upper qualifying earnings thresholds, however when the pension contribution deducts after tax the employee's contribution rate reduces by 20% due to tax relief on the pension contribution.
-Let's look at some examples with varying rates.
-Monthly paid employee with standard contribution rates. - Employee contribution rate = 5%
+▼ Qualifying earnings apply, and the scheme deducts after tax In this example, the lower and upper qualifying earnings thresholds apply.
+When the pension contribution deducts after tax, the employee's contribution rate reduces by 20%.
+This is due to tax relief on the pension contribution.
+Monthly paid employee This example uses standard contribution rates. - Employee contribution rate = 5%

 - Employer contribution rate = 3%